HomeSite Map

 Their last British tour commenced on December 3rd, 1965,

-in Glasgow and only lasted until December 12th in Cardiff, including their final Liverpool performances on December 5th.
+in Glasgow and only lasted until December 12th in Cardiff, including their final Liverpool performances on December 5th, 1965 at the Empire Theatre.
 With the single newly released, “Day Tripper” was highlighted as the next-to-last song in their brief eleven song set list.

 Their next live appearance wasn’t until May 1st, 1966 at the Empire Pool in Wembley for the “New Musical Express Annual Poll-Winners’ All Star Concert.”
 They performed five songs, including the crowd pleaser “Day Tripper” as the third song.
 Because of contractual disagreements, the show was not taped and broadcast on British television as it had been in previous years.